Due to the ongoing pandemic, the library is unable to host in-person income tax preparation assistance from VITA and Tax-Aide.

 - The IRS Free File online tool lets you prepare and file your federal income taxes online for free.

 Tax Forms at the Library

-Albany Public Library stocks basic New York State tax forms and limited federal forms for individual tax filers only (none for businesses).
+Albany Public Library stocks basic New York State tax forms and federal forms for individual tax filers only (none for businesses).

 Where’s My Refund?

-We know you want to know!
 Here’s where you can inquire about the status of your Federal and New York State refunds:

-Check the status of your federal refund online, or call the Refund Hotline at (800) 829-1954.
+Check the status of your federal refund online, or call the Refund Hotline any time at (800) 829-1954.
 When you call, you will need to provide your social Security number, your filing status, and the exact whole dollar amount of the refund shown on your tax return.
 Check out IRS Tax Topics for further information.